daominah/turn_based_game/README.md

   - Gain x LP.
   - Inflict y damage to the opponent.
     (the LP value is randomly generated, 0 < x < 1000, 0 < y < 3000, divisible by 100)
-- The duel ends when one player LP reaches 0.
+- The duel ends when one player LP reaches 0 (or less), Or when a player needs to draw but the deck is empty.
 - During a turn, only the turn player can do actions.
 Actions are:
   - Play a card from hand.
   - End turn.